How to configure a Neutralizer into your water treatment system

 Calcite Neutralizer 7000

-For the neutralizer, we recommended a calcite neutralizer 7000-SXT.
-These filters include instructions for using the calcite and Corosex media, and can be installed by any person familiar with basic plumbing.
-They also require little maintenance: simply backwashing once a week for about 8 to 10 minutes will keep the calcite operating effectively, and since the Enpress tank with Vortech distributor allows for backwashing with 30% less water usage than other neutralizers, you'll be saving money on water and energy with each backwash.
+These filters include instructions for using the calcite and Corosex media and can be installed by any person familiar with basic plumbing.
+They also require little maintenance: simply backwashing once a week for about 8 to 10 minutes will keep the calcite operating effectively, and since the Enpress tank with Vortech distributor allows for backwashing with 30% less water usage than other neutralizers, you’ll be saving money on water and energy with each backwash.
 Other features include an easy-to-use bypass valve and top-fill plug, which make adding additional calcite as simple as can be, and an advanced internal screen which eliminates the need for a gravel base (this is how the system is able to backwash using much less water than other neutralizers, as mentioned above).
+The calcite neutralizer is available in a 50 lb. size, ensuring you have enough media for effective treatment.

 We hope this information helps you achieve the most efficient configuration for your water treatment systems.
 If you have any further questions or comments about water or water treatment, e-mail us at support@cleanwaterstore.com or leave a comment on our Facebook page.
 Thanks for reading!